edgexfoundry/edgex-docs/docs_src/microservices/application/AppServiceConfigurable.md

     There are many more optional functions and parameters provided in this profile.
 See the [complete profile](https://github.com/edgexfoundry/app-service-configurable/blob/master/res/http-export/configuration.yaml) for more details.

 ### metrics-influxdb

-!!! edgey "Edgex 2.2"
-    The `metrics-influxdb` profile is new for Edgex 2.2

 Starter profile used for exporting telemetry data from other EdgeX services to InfluxDB via HTTP export.
 This profile configures the service to receive telemetry data from other services, transform it to Line Protocol syntax, batch the data and then export it to an InfluxDB service via HTTP.
 Requires further configuration which can easily be accomplished using environment variable overrides.